-Each RPU or RPG has just one Connection TSO and will be connected to the grid of his Connection TSO, only.
-RPGs may be composed of TUs within an LFC area without limitations.
+Each RPU or RPG has just one Connection TSO and will be connected to the grid of its Connection TSO only.
 The grid connection points of the TUs of an RPG may be situated at different voltage levels.
 Until further notice, the TSOs shall refrain from defining ex ante criteria according to Article 154 paragraph 4 and Article 159 paragraph 7 on the basis of which FCR groups and FRR groups could be excluded from the provisioning of reserve.
 In deviation from this, the reserve connecting TSO can impose restrictions, e.g. for reasons of operational security.